 Brett: The most fun is to visit a small town and find a real gem of a microbrewery.
 It’s special to find something different.
 I do have a list of larger breweries that I think highly of and would enjoy visiting, but it’s the discoveries that make this pursuit most enjoyable.

 Above: The Denali Highway, Alaska

-TCM: How did you plan for a three and a half month trip to Alaska?
+How did you plan for a three-and-a-half month trip to Alaska?

 Above: Kennecott, Alaska; the fourteen story concentration mill

-Brett: It was classic with pie eating contest and all.
+Brett: It was classic with a pie-eating contest and all.